Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Experimental Results

 \subsection{RQ1: Are the results of MDI and DAMP complementary?}

-According to \cite{Rewicki2023}, density estimation based methods and discord discovery, specifically MDI and MERLIN, yield complementary results in anomaly detection.
+In \cite{Rewicki2023} we found, that density estimation- and discord discovery based methods , specifically MDI and MERLIN, yield complementary results in anomaly detection.
 To validate this claim, we analyzed the anomalies in EDEN ISS telemetry data, found by MDI and DAMP.
 Our comparison focused on the number and duration of detected anomalies.
 The results, depicted in Fig. 1, show that DAMP accounts for the majority ($77.9\%$) of the detections in the univariate case, while $22.1\%$ of the detected subsequences are found by MDI.
 Only $5.3\%$ of the sequences detected as anomalous are found by MDI and DAMP simultaneously.
-Considering the length of the detected subsequences, only $7.8\%$ of the subsequences detected as being anomalous are detected jointly.
+Considering the length of the detected subsequences (i.e. the anomalous area), only $7.8\%$ of the subsequences detected as being anomalous are detected jointly.
 In the multivariate scenario, DAMP identifies 52.8\% and MDI 47.2\% of the subsequences, with 7.7\% being detected by both.
-These findings confirm the complementary nature of MDI and DAMP, with DAMP detecting slightly longer anomalies compared to MDI.
+Even though we can not assume all detections being true positives, these findings confirm the complementary nature of MDI and DAMP, with DAMP finding slightly longer anomalies compared to MDI.
 Hence, using both methods allows us finding a larger variety of anomalous behavior instead of using just one.